VBernasconi/digital_musicology/README.md

 __json/__
 * _corpus.json_ : The cleaned and preprocessed corpus in json format
+* _database_genres_classification.json_ : The corpus with corresponding main genre category for each subgenre
+* _genre_categories_grouped.json_ : The corpus with on a single row for each title the subgenres and corresponding main genres
+* _music_genres_classification.json_ : json file containing the main music genre categories and their corresponding subgenres

 __images/__
 * This repository just contains the images found in the .md milestones files